Here’s What to Do When a Realtor is in Breach of Contract

 If it is still early in the game and you feel like your agent has made a small (but forgivable) mistake, the best thing to do is have an honest conversation with the agent and their supervisor (this is typically the real estate broker).

-Despite all of your efforts to mend your relationship with your listing agent, you realize that it is just not working.
+Despite all your efforts to mend your relationship with your listing agent, you realize it is just not working.
 Sometimes, a bad egg is just a bad egg.
 It is time to move on and find another real estate agent.
 However, the situation becomes a bit more complicated because if you terminate the contract completely, you will have to pay that real estate agent the commission agreed upon in the contract.

 If this is the situation, fear not!
 Explain your grievances with your current agent to their real estate broker, and the brokerage will assign you to another agent.
 You won’t even have to pay extra commission.

-If you are unable to obtain another real estate agent from the same agency, or would prefer to leave that real estate agency altogether, it is best to consult a lawyer before terminating your relationship completely.
+If you are unable to obtain another real estate agent from the same agency or would prefer to leave that real estate agency altogether, it is best to consult a lawyer before terminating your relationship completely.
 Your lawyer will be able to advise you on the legitimacy of your case and make you aware of any mitigation clauses that you agreed to in the original contract.
-From there, you will be able to determine whether or not to sue for monetary damages, or any other interests that were harmed in the process.
+From there, you will be able to determine whether or not to sue for monetary damages or any other interests that were harmed in the process.

 To be safe, have a lawyer look over your listing agreement and get all of the details of your real estate contract down in writing.
 As the owner of the property, it’s your job to safeguard yourself before you sign with anyone.